Fadhaa/aws-s3-with-cloudfront-distribution-setup/docs/cloudfront-https-setup.md

-# 🚀 Setup CloudFront with HTTPS for S3 Static Website
+# 🚀 Setup CloudFront with HTTPS for S3 Static Website (Updated 26 July 2025).

 This guide explains how to deliver your S3-hosted static website securely using **CloudFront with HTTPS**.
 Let's supposed that you created bucket name **statsolve-s3** and the Domain name is **mystatsolve.click**.